This week's topic: Want To Know Your Business Better: Spend Time On The Front Lines.

 His improvements didn't stop there, even going as far as replacing their audit firm (incidentally his previous employer) to save on costs.
 Knowing Plaid Pantry didn't need to the same scale available in a Big 4 accounting firm, he went with a smaller, regional company.

-By taking the lessons he learned out in his stores, Brent was able to make data-driven decisions, remove inefficiencies and succeed as a CFO in a brand new industry.
+By taking the lessons he learned out in his stores, Brent was able to make data-driven decisions, remove inefficiencies, know his business better, and succeed as a CFO in a brand new industry.

 Brent's biggest advice?
 Knowing that 99% of the businesses have under 500 employees, take the time to understand how your transactions originated across the entire process.